The State of New Jersey does not currently require indoor masking for visitors and staff in state buildings.

 From the ancient Maya to adventures on Mars, we have shows for all age groups and interests.

 Shows are 25-45 minutes long.
 Most shows also include a New Jersey Sky Talk.
+Please arrive at least 15 minutes before your scheduled show time.

 Advance reservations and payments are required.
 Show times are 10:00am, 11:00am and 1:00pm Tuesday through Friday from September through June.
-The first group to book a show time chooses the show; possible shows are listed below.
+The first group to book a show time chooses the show; suggested shows are listed below.

 Cost: $5 per person, including leaders and chaperones.